w3f/polkadot-wiki/docs/maintain/maintain-endpoints.md

   // ...
 ```

+#### Substrate Connect

+[Substrate connect](https://substrate.io/developers/substrate-connect/) builds on Polkadot JS so
+building an app is the same experience as with using a traditional RPC server node.
+It is a fast,
+secure, and decentralized way to interact with Polkadot, Kusama, and their parachains right in the browser.
+It is still under [active development](https://github.com/paritytech/substrate-connect).

 ### Third Party Providers

-There are a number of third-party providers of RPC infrastructure to the Polkadot and Kusama communities, commonly providing access to multiple networks and parachains in a single service.
-They provide additional services such as higher rate limits, potentially more reliable and scalable service, and additional metrics.
+There are a number of third-party providers of RPC infrastructure to the Polkadot and Kusama
+communities, commonly providing access to multiple networks and parachains in a single service.
+They provide additional services such as higher rate limits, potentially more reliable and scalable
+service, and additional metrics.

 - [OnFinality](https://onfinality.io)
 - [Dwellir](https://dwellir.com)
 - [Pinknode](https://pinknode.io)
 - [Radium Block](https://radiumblock.io)